Dear Parents and Carers,

 ADMISSIONS TO DEAL PAROCHIAL CHURCH OF ENGLAND PRIMARY SCHOOL SEPTEMBER 2018-19 Published Admission Number: 30

 How parents can apply for the child to be admitted to our school

-The Governing Body is responsible for the admission of pupils to the School and will be increasing its intake from 30 pupils per year to 60 pupils per year.
-This admission’s number has been agreed between the Governing Body and the Local Authority and applies to the year 2018-2019.
+The Governing Body is responsible for the admission of pupils to the School.
+The admission’s number is 30 pupils and has been agreed between the Governing Body and the Local Authority and applies to the year 2018-2019.

 The Governors have set a maximum class size of 30 pupils in Key Stage 1.
 Legislation states that no infant class may exceed 30 pupils unless there are exceptional circumstances.